Montessori

 A great book by William Doherty entitled "The Intentional Family: How to Build Family Ties in Our Modern World."
 Establishing rituals or traditions is a key to building a strong family.
 Doherty gives four main reasons families should develop rituals or traditions.

 Many children seem to be "tired" when they come to school.
 I see this tiredness in the way that they work and the work they choose.
 In Montessori, we don't give homework for a specific reason.
 We believe the work the child does at school is more than enough and that the home is for their lives to be outdoors, with friends and family, and a time to relax and be at ease.
-Doing workbooks, educational games on iPads or the computer, being asked to work on handwriting or numbers at home, makes the children tired and ready for a break when they come to school in the morning.
-So, we see lots
+Doing workbooks, educational games on iPads or the computer, being asked to work on handwriting or numbers at home, makes the children tired and ready for a break when they come to school in the m

 I would like to write on my personal thoughts of how wonderful the Montessori method is and how it impacts the lives of our children daily.
 As a parent to a Montessori child and as a teacher, I can't say enough about how the Montessori method changed my child's life and changed my perspective toward the children I work with.
 Here are a few notes about the Montessori philosophy: